Virtual-Finland-Development/users-api/README.md

 Now, when you search for and install NuGet packages in Visual Studio, it will authenticate using the access token you provided, allowing you to access packages from your GitHub Packages repository.

+If running application in Docker container, create `nuget.config` file by creating a copy of `nuget.config.template` and renaming it.
+In the config file set your username and PAT, so that `dotnet restore` command works inside container.

 ## Project Structure